-At first glance, BTS and the concept of feminism (equal rights for women) seem like an unusual pairing.
-Yet, the more I delved into the history of BTS and their varied musical phases, I discovered a point of convergence with today’s modern feminism (equality movement).
-The band, comprised of seven men, has over the past 8 years explored a wide-range of music, but at the end of all that musical experimentation and identity search, BTS remained a constant, propelling force in modern music — and much of that success is owed to one key ingredient: BTS shifted away from writing songs about women to writing songs for women, which aligns with the popular saying: “know your audience.”
-BTS had an awakening or realization at some point around 2015 that their primary audience was women and they needed to appeal to and market to that audience, and it became a question of: adapt or die?
+BTS aka Bangtan Sonyeondan is a band comprised of seven men, who have over the past decade explored a wide-range of music.
+Yet, at the end of all that musical experimentation and identity search, BTS remained a constant, propelling force in modern music — and much of that success is owed to one key ingredient: BTS shifted away from writing songs about women to writing songs for women, which aligns with the popular saying: “know your audience.”
+BTS had an awakening or realization at some point around 2015 that their primary audience was women and they needed to appeal to and market to that audience.
+It became a question of: adapt or die?
 BTS adapted quickly and successfully, and stands now as the biggest, most popular band on the planet.
 Why?
 Because BTS recognized it needed a growing female audience to succeed.

 One of the secrets of today’s commercial world is how much of it is aimed at women.
 Women are the primary consumers in the marketplace.
 Women may only earn $.80 for every $1.00 a man makes, but when it comes to buying-power, women are in control of how money is spent — whether it is money they earn for themselves or earned by a male provider.
 Women decide what food and household products are purchased.
 Women decide what clothes children, spouses and relatives wear.
 Women influence other women and recommend more products.
 Women also go to movies and pay for entertainment more than men.
 Women travel for leisure and pleasure more than men.
 With women already comprising over 52% of the world’s population, they are the dominant sex in sheer numbers alone.
 It is just less obvious that women control the purse-strings in the financial world.
 Wall Street, politics and the upper echelon of most businesses and corporations are run by men.
 Yet, it is really how women allow money to be spent that controls what succeeds and what does not succeed.